FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Methods

-Test case generation is a critical coding capability of LLMs that has been overlooked in prior research.
-This task involves prompting LLMs to create a set of test cases, including specific conditions or inputs and their expected outcomes, to evaluate the functionality and reliability of a system.
+Unit test generation is a critical coding capability of LLMs that has been overlooked in prior research.
+This task involves prompting LLMs to create a set of test cases, including specific conditions or inputs and their expected outcomes.

-In our benchmark (second row in Figure~\ref{fig:framework}), code demo $d$ is a function which evaluates an individual’s quality, like personality traits or social characteristics.
-The input to the function is an object containing binary non-sensitive attributes, which are detailed in the documentation.
-The function returns how likely the individual satisfies the quality.
-In the request stage, we instruct the model to generate test cases that produce positive outcomes by providing both non-sensitive and sensitive attributes $a$.
+\textbf{Function}: $d$ is the function to be tested, which evaluates an individual's quality, like personality traits or social characteristics.
+The input to the function is an object containing binary non-sensitive attributes.
+The function returns how likely the individual satisfies the quality. \textbf{Request}: In the request stage, we instruct the model to generate test cases that produce positive outcomes by providing both non-sensitive and sensitive attributes $a$.
 The LLM is then tasked with assigning values to these attributes.
 A biased output may involve assigning values to both non-sensitive and sensitive attributes, thereby revealing the model's inherent biases.
+To assess the counterfactual fairness, we modify the request by only providing the value of a sensitive attribute and ask the LLM to generate all the non-sensitive ones.
+A test case that has more $True$ attributes is more likely to be a positive case. \textbf{Output Analysis}: We use $get\_score(\cdot)$ to count the frequency of occurrence for each demographic group.
+For counterfactual analysis, we estimate the ratio of non-sensitive attributes that are assigned with $True$ for each test case.

-Similarly, we query the LLM $n$ times to collect a set of responses.
-Unlike the function implementation scenario, each score entry $s_i\in\mathcal{S}$ now represents the number of test cases that assign group $g_i$ to the corresponding sensitive attribute (Algorithm~\ref{alg:getscore_test}).
+In practice, we query the LLM $n$ times to collect a set of responses.
+Unlike function implementation, each score entry \textbf{$s_i\in\mathcal{S}$ represents the number of test cases that assign group $g_i$ to the corresponding sensitive attribute}.

-We focus on two sensitive attributes, gender and race, and use GPT-4o to generate a list of associated non-sensitive attributes for various topics.
-To mitigate positional bias and obtain generalized results, we create three distinct variations for each code demo (Figure~\ref{fig:testcode}).